-Students participating in an off-campus study program during the summer will be billed by MVNU the tuition and fees of the program, along with MVNU's summer tuition, dependent on the number of credit hours.
+Students participating in an off-campus study program during the summer will be billed by MVNU the tuition and fees of the program, along with MVNU's summer tuition.
 Students pay a non-refundable \$250 application fee, which is applied to the program cost.
 MVNU financial aid is not apportioned for any OCS program during summer.